lwessely/node-identity/README.md

 This package helps you to quickly add user accounts, user groups, and sessions in your APIs/WebApps.

 ## Change log
+### v0.4.1
+- Added feature: User names can be listed with paging functionality
+- Added feature: Group names can be listed with paging functionality
+- Added feature: Users can be searched for by their indexed data, with paging functionality

 ### v0.4.0
 - Breaking change: Moved all static methods from the Group, Session, and User classes to their new respective *Admin classes
 - Breaking change: New table schema & setup incompatible with previous one